STVIR/PMTD/README.md

 ```

 ## License

-PMTD is released under the MIT license.
-See [LICENSE](LICENSE) for additional details.
+Maskrcnn-benchmark is released under the MIT license.
+PMTD is released under the [Apache 2.0 license](LICENSE).